 - In races with 5-7 runners, place bets are generally paid at 1/4 of the win odds.
 So if a horse is 10-1 to win, the place odds would be 10-1 x 1/4 = 2.5-1.

-- In handicap races or races with 16+ runners, each way betting may pay down to 1/4 of the win odds for first 3 placings.
+- In handicap races or races with 16+ runners, each-way betting may pay down to 1/4 of the win odds for the first three placings.

-- Bookmakers can also offer enhanced each way terms for certain races, so always check the details.
+- Bookmakers can also offer enhanced each-way terms for certain races, so it’s always a good idea to check the details.

 Each Way Bet Costs